Adam Russell (baseball): San Diego Padres

 On July 31, 2009, Russell was traded to the San Diego Padres along with Aaron Poreda, Clayton Richard and Dexter Carter for Jake Peavy.
 In 15 games with the Padres, he went 3–1 with a 3.65 ERA in 12 1/3 innings pitched.

 Tampa Bay Rays

 On December 17, 2010, a deal was finalized that sent Russell, along with Cesar Ramos, Brandon Gomes and Cole Figueroa, to the Tampa Bay Rays for Jason Bartlett and a player to be named later.

 Russell was designated for assignment on July 18, 2011.
 He cleared waivers a week later and was assigned to Triple-A on July 25.

 Atlanta Braves

 The Atlanta Braves signed Russell to a minor league contract on November 22, 2011.
 He was released on July 21, 2012.

 Los Angeles Angels of Anaheim

-On August 1, 2012, Russelll signed with the Los Angeles Angels of Anaheim, and was assigned to the Triple-A Salt Lake Bees.
+On August 1, 2012, Russell signed with the Los Angeles Angels of Anaheim, and was assigned to the Triple-A Salt Lake Bees.